Algebraic cycles and values of Green's functions -- Products of Elliptic Curves: Motivic Cycles

 \subsection{Motivic cycles on a surface}

 Let $X$ be a surface.
-We are interested in constructing elements in the motivic cohomology, group $H^3_{\M}(X,\Q(2))$ which is the same as the higher Chow group $CH^2(X,1)$ \cite{MVW}, Lecture 19, page 159.
-Elements of this group have the following presentation.
-An element $\xi$ is a sum
+We are interested in constructing elements in the motivic cohomology group $H^3_{\M}(X,\Q(2))$ which is the same as the higher Chow group $\CH^2(X,1)$ (\cite{MVW}, Lecture 19, page 159).
+An element $\xi \in H^3_{\M}(X, \Q(2))$ can be represented as a sum